-The main increase of lease contracts is coming from Romania: a new floor that has been rented and the existing rents were modified which resulted to an increase of lease liabilities amounting to K€ 743.
+The main increase of lease contracts in 2022 is coming from Romania: a new floor that has been rented and the existing rents were modified which resulted to an increase of lease liabilities amounting to $K \in 743$ .

-Reimbursements of the year amount to K€ 382.
+Reimbursements of the year 2022 amount to K€ 382 and to K 194 in 2023.

 The lease liabilities are secured by the related underlying assets.
-Future lease payments at December 31st, 2022 and 2021 were as follows:
+Future lease payments at closing date, 2023 and 2022 were as follows: